Compassion-focused therapy

 It can therefore be helpful for those with the following mental health challenges:

-The nature of the therapy means it can be challenging for some people.
+The nature of compassion-focused therapy means it can be challenging for some people.
 For example, if someone is afraid of compassion, doesn’t believe they are worthy of support or is struggling with intense anger or rage.

 Search for a counsellor